Looking for mud

 The Tashkent data were perfect for her purpose.
-Larson found it by searching through raw GPS data sets provided online by the NASA Crustal Dynamics Data Information System (CDDIS), which manages an archive of GPS data for research studies.
+Larson found it by searching through raw GPS data sets provided online by NASA's Crustal Dynamics Data Information System (CDDIS), which manages an archive of GPS data for research studies.
 The Tashkent GPS receiver, part of the International Global Navigation Satellite System (GNSS) Service (IGS), collected high-quality data and was located near rainfall sensors.
 It had a high signal-to-noise ratio, which allowed her to isolate the reflected signals.
-Larson collaborated with Small, a hydrologist at the University of Colorado Boulder, and with John Braun, a geodesist at the University Corporation for Atmospheric Research, to compare the reflected signals with estimates of soil moisture in the area.
+Larson collaborated with Small, a hydrologist at the University of Colorado Boulder, and with John Braun, a geodesist at the University Corporation for Atmospheric Research (UCAR), to compare the reflected signals with estimates of soil moisture in the area.
 “We really saw it in Tashkent,” Larson said.
 “When it rained the signal strength was high, and as the soil dried, the peak got smaller and smaller.”
 The results provided a strong basis for the team to conduct their own experiment, under more controlled conditions.

 Between probe and satellite